lemaoliu/lemaoliu.github.io/index.md

 ### Opening Positions
 I have some intern positions available at NLP center, Tencent AI Lab.
-If you have any questions, welcome to drop me an email.
+If you have any interests, welcome to drop me an email.

 ### Selected Publications